Scientific Name

 Description

-Schwantesia acutipetala is a dwarf succulent that forms a compact clump of erect to spreading, bluish-green leaves fused at their base.
-The leaves are thick, fleshy, triangular in cross section, tapering to a point on the apex.
-They are up to 2 inches (5 cm) long and 0.7 inches (1.8 cm) wide.
+Schwantesia acutipetala is a dwarf succulent that forms a compact clump of erect to spreading, bluish-green leaves fused at their bases.
+The leaves are thick, fleshy, triangular in cross-section, and taper to a point on the apex.
+They can measure up to 2 inches (5 cm) long and 0.7 inches (1.8 cm) wide.

-Flowers are solitary, up to 1.8 inches (4.5 cm) in diameter, with yellow petals, often white basally, and appear on a short peduncle in fall.
-Fruits are 5-locular capsules.
+The flowers are solitary, have yellow petals, often white basally, and appear on a short peduncle in fall.
+They can reach a diameter of 1.8 inches (4.5 cm).
+The fruits are 5-locular capsules.

 The basics of care are simple: free-draining soil, plenty of sun and ventilation, and regular light watering in the right season.
 Yet the difficulties are endless, trying to adapt to the Mesembs' adaptability and follow their growth habits in your particular conditions.